 Graduates of our master’s program have gone on to become the deputy director of the U.S. Secret Service; the counterterrorism chief for ATF; the chief of police for Birmingham, AL; the senior VP for communications at the Business Council of Alabama; the editor-in-chief of LawOfficer.com; a cyber security systems analyst at Southern Company; an investigator for the public defender’s office; and highly accomplished working professionals in many other important positions.

 In addition, our graduates who then sought their PhDs or JDs have been accepted to some of the highest ranking social science programs and law schools in the nation, including Harvard University and The University of Virginia.

 - Visit The University of Alabama’s Graduate School website and click on the APPLY NOW button.

 - Use the online system to complete the basic graduate application form and submit your application fee, along with a few other things that you’ll need:

-- A statement of purpose (Tell us about your interest in criminal justice and your exciting career plans — no more than one single-spaced page, please!)
+- A statement of purpose (Tell us about your interests and exciting career plans — no more than one single-spaced page, please!)